pytorch/pytorch/docs/source/sparse.rst

 Why and when to use sparsity
 ++++++++++++++++++++++++++++

-By default :class:`torch.Tensor` stores elements contiguously in physical memory leading.
+By default PyTorch stores :class:`torch.Tensor` stores elements contiguously physical memory.
 This leads to efficient implementations of various array processing algorithms that require fast access to elements.

 Now, some users might decide to represent data such as graph adjacency matrices, pruned weights or points clouds by Tensors whose *elements are mostly zero valued*.
-We can provide performance optimizations for these use cases by providing sparse storage formats.
+We recognize these are important applications and aim to provide performance optimizations for these use cases via sparse storage formats.

-Various sparse storage formats (`such as COO, CSR/CSC, LIL, etc.`__) have been developed over the years.
-In a nutshell they all compress data by tracking the positions of non-zero valued elements and perhaps some, but *most importantly* not all, zero valued elements.
+Various sparse storage formats such as COO, CSR/CSC, LIL, etc. have been developed over the years.
+In a nutshell, they all compress data by tracking the positions of non-zero valued elements and perhaps some, but *most importantly* not all, zero valued elements.
 We call the uncompressed values *specified*.
 They *may* be zero.
 In contrast *unspecified* elements